anl-mdml/MDML/README.md

 #### PASSWORDS/SECRETS
 The following variables will be used as the admin password for the corresponding MDML services: MDML_INFLUXDB_SECRET, MDML_GRAFANA_SECRET, MDML_MINIO_SECRET, MDML_GRAFDB_SECRET, MDML_GRAFDB_ROOT_SECRET, MDML_NODE_RED_PASS.
 The remaining password variable, MDML_NODE_MQTT_USER, is the password used by NodeRED to connect to the MQTT broker.

+## Funding
+MDML was created under the Manufacturing Science and Engineering Initiative at Argonne National Laboratory.
+Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of Science, under contract DE-AC02-06CH11357.